dmtcp/dmtcp/README.md

  - doc : Random documentation on aspects of the DMTCP design Note especially:  doc/plugin-tutorial.pdf
  - include : Contains dmtcp.h ; useful for third-party plugins
- - contrib : Contributed plugins and other addons.
+ - contrib : Contributed plugins and other add-ons.
 The more popular ones will eventually be migrated to the top-level plugin directory as they become mature;  Contrib plugins are not built by default.
  - util : random utilities, useful mostly for experts